petehwu/shellgame/README.md

    - `git clone git@github.com:petehwu/shellgame.git` (SSH)

 ## Limitations and caveats
-1.  you should issue the git clone command from your home directory, otherwise the code will not work directly.
+1.  you should issue the git clone command from your home directory, otherwise the code will not work correctly.
 2. The comparison is done by issuing a command to the sh shell and capturing the output in a file, then issuing the same command to your shell and capturing the output, then performing a diff on the 2 files to check for differences.
 This means that your prompt character has to be the same as the prompt for sh('$' by default) othewise diff will show that as a difference.
 3. I added a sort step before diff to sort the output files because I noticed some differences in display order.
 Not sure if this is right or not.